Family voices may ease pain in ICU patients, new study suggests

 Summary

-This study looks at whether playing recordings of family members' voices can help reduce pain and increase feel-good brain chemicals (dopamine and serotonin) in intensive care patients.
-Researchers will enroll 78 adults in the ICU who are in a coma or sedated.
-The goal is to see if this simple, low-cost, non-drug approach can improve patient comfort and reduce the need for pain medications.
+This study looks at whether playing recordings of family members' voices can help reduce pain and increase dopamine and serotonin levels in intensive care unit (ICU) patients.
+Researchers will enroll 78 adults in the ICU who are unable to speak or respond easily.
+The goal is to see if this simple, low-cost, non-invasive approach can improve patient comfort and reduce the need for pain medications.

 Disclaimer Read more